 The next level of senior care is Assisted Living.
 This senior care method is ideal for seniors who require “parental” help to get around and perform daily activities, like showering or dressing.
 For residents who need assisted living– but not intensive medical care services.
-At Regency, our residents in Assisted Living are well and secure with nightly resident checks, yet around-the-clock care is nearby, if needed.
+At Rosewood, our residents in Assisted Living are well and secure with nightly resident checks, yet around-the-clock care is nearby, if needed.

 Finally, the highest amount of caregiving is Nursing Home Senior Care.
 Due to the higher level of care needed, similar to hospital-like medical care, this method is designed for seniors that are in and out of the hospital for urgent medical care, as opposed to a lower tier of care service.